 Thirty-four Year 4 classes took part in the evaluation of Improving times table fluency, which was conducted by Underwood West Academy.
 A total of 876 children were included in the study.

 Five groups of four or five classes were created by matching the pre-test scores on a 25-item tables test and the percentage of children in receipt of pupil premium.
 All groups had similar pre-test scores and similar percentages of children in receipt of pupil premium.
 Each class used a different balance of conceptual and procedural activities during times tables lessons.
-Conceptual activities were games that focused on the connections and patterns in tables facts, while procedural activities were games in which pupils practiced multiplication facts.
+Conceptual activities were games that focused on the connections and patterns in tables facts, while procedural activities were games in which pupils practised multiplication facts.

 Pupils had four 15-minute times tables lessons each week, and the intervention lasted for 12 weeks.
 Before the intervention started, all participating pupils carried out a simple times tables test comprising 25 spoken multiplication questions.
 The same test was repeated as a post-test.